Park Address: 100 Canal St, Ann Arbor MI 48105

 Riverside Park as seen from the air in 1967

-In the 1980s and 1990s, the city struggled with maintaining the water levels just past the Argo Dam, which caused accelerated erosion at Riverside Park and other areas along the Huron River.
+In the 1980s and 1990s, the city struggled with maintaining the water levels just past the Argo Dam.
+This caused increased erosion at Riverside Park and other areas along the Huron River.
 Several shoreline restoration projects have happened in the park along the river banks as a result.
 In one instance, two people in a canoe nearly died when their canoe was sucked through the dam in a sudden surge of water.
 An article from the Ann Arbor News in 1987 details efforts to manage the water levels.
-Today, canoers, kayaykers and rafters float past Riverside Park after embarking from Argo Park and often traveling through the Argo Casades, on their way down river to the Gallup Park Canoe Livery.
+Today, canoers, kayakers and rafters float past Riverside Park after embarking from Argo Park on their way down river to the Gallup Park Canoe Livery.